 The active staff shall consist of physicians, dentists, podiatrists and psychologists who demonstrate a genuine concern, interest, and activity in the Medical Center through substantial involvement in the affairs of the Medical Staff or Medical Center and/or are regularly involved in the care of patients in the Medical Center facilities.
-The volume of annual patient contacts and involvement in the affairs of the Medical Staff or Medical Center necessary to achieve and maintain active staff shall be established by the Medical Executive Committee.
+The Active Medical Staff must admit or otherwise be involved in a minimum of 25 patient admissions, consultations or inpatient/outpatient procedures at the Medical Center per calendar year.
+Any Medical Staff member who does not meet the preceding patient contact requirements may submit documentation of other activities demonstrating substantial involvement in the affairs of the Medical Staff and/or the Medical Center to request Active Medical Staff membership.